randland/tattletail/README.md

 Introduction
 -----------

-Tattletail is a simple ruby debuging tool that provides Rubiests a way to tattle on methods.
+Tattletail is a simple ruby debugging tool that provides Rubyists a way to tattle on methods.

-Simmular to 'poor mans' debugging with `puts` statements, Tattletail outputs whenever the method you tattle on gets called.
+Similar to 'poor mans' debugging with `puts` statements, Tattletail outputs whenever the method you tattle on gets called.

 In addition, Tattletail will give you: